Approximate Nearest Neighbor Search for Modern AI: A Projection-Augmented Graph Approach: Experiments

 \myparagraph{D1.
 QPS-Recall} Fig.~\ref{fig:main_qps_recall} plots the QPS-recall performance.
 PAG-Base performs the best on all the modern datasets except for high recall settings on WoltFood.
 Its speedup over HNSW can be up to 5 times.
 For legacy datasets, PAG-Base is the best on GloVe and only second to SymQG on DEEP100M.
 PAG-Lite also delivers competitive search performance and is the runner-up on DBpedia1536, DBpedia3072, and MajorTOM.

 \myparagraph{D2.
 Indexing Time} Fig.~\ref{fig:main_indexing_time} (left) shows the indexing time.
-Under the same or larger $efC$, PAG-Base requires only 20--40\% of the indexing time of HNSW, and is faster than SymQG in most cases.
-PAG-Lite achieves an indexing time comparable to quantization-based methods, which is further reduced to 0.5$\times$ on high-dimensional datasets, where it attains the lowest indexing time.
+PAG-Base requires only 20--40\% of the indexing time of HNSW, and is faster than SymQG in most cases.
+PAG-Lite's indexing time is comparable to quantization-based methods, and is further reduced to 0.5$\times$ on high-dimensional datasets, where it attains the lowest indexing time.

 \myparagraph{D3.
 Memory Footprint} Fig.~\ref{fig:main_indexing_time} shows the memory usage in indexing (middle) and searching (right) phases.
 PAG-Base uses more memory than HNSW on lower-dimensional datasets, but the difference is negligible on higher-dimensional datasets.
 PAG-Base consistently uses much less memory than SymQG.
 PAG-Lite achieves the smallest memory footprint in 4 out of 8 cases for both indexing and searching.
+Usage breakdown is reported in Appendix~\ref{appendix:stacked-bar-charts}.

 \myparagraph{D4.
 High-dimensional Scalability} The competitiveness of PAG-Base and PAG-Lite over $d \in [96, 3072]$, as shown in Figs.~\ref{fig:main_qps_recall} and~\ref{fig:main_indexing_time}, is consistent, showcasing its insensitivity to dimensionality.
 In addition, the advantage of PAG in QPS-recall becomes more pronounced on high-dimensional datasets.
-In contrast, SymQG reports very low recall on high-dimensional datasets DBpedia1536, DBpedia3072, and DataCompDr, where $d \in \{1536, 3072\}$.
+In contrast, SymQG reports very low recall on high-dimensional datasets DBpedia1536, DBpedia3072, and DataCompDr, where $d \in \{1536, 3072\}$~\footnote{This is due to the use of unsigned 16-bit integers for parallelism in its source code, causing an overflow under high dimensions.
+Fixing it is non-trivial.}.